rguske/blog/content/posts/docker-run-vic-machine.md

 draft: false
 featuredImage: /img/dockerrunvicmachine_cover.jpg
 description: "A guide through the various steps to consume vic-machine and every specific action of it in a simplified fashion AND have it running in a container pulled out of Harbor or from another repository of your choice."
-categories: ["Container", "VMware", "Automation"]
+categories: ["Platforms", "Automation"]
 tags:
-- July2019
+- VMware
-- VIC
+- vSphere
 - Docker
-- Hack
+- Automation
 - Harbor
-- vSphere
 ---

 <!--more-->